Secure your Cannabis

 2% of Clark County and 2% of Washington tenth graders in 2021 reported using cannabis within three hours of driving (down from 9% in 2018).
 12% in Clark County (down from 17% in 2018), and 9% in Washington (down from 19% in 2018) said they rode with a driver who had been using cannabis.

 When it comes to the car, cannabis should stay in its unopened package and out of reach.

 Driving a car, motorcycle or operating a boat under the influence is illegal.
 You should wait several hours after smoking or eating edibles if you’re going to drive.

 According to the Washington Traffic Safety Commission, the number of drivers testing positive for multiple substances reached the highest point in history in 2013 and has increased every year since.
 Combining alcohol use with cannabis use greatly increases potential for harm.

 Even if you’re only along for the ride it’s illegal to use cannabis as a passenger.

-Sponsored by the Washington State Department of Health Marijuana Dedicated Funds & other prevention partners.
+Sponsored by the Washington State Department of Health Dedicated Marijuana Account Funds & other retail & prevention partners.